slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - There are three keys: honesty, effectiveness, and efficiency.
 -->

+> *"To lead people walk behind them." (...)
+"A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves."
+-- Lao Tzu [-571]*

 > *"He who does not desire power is fit to hold it."
--- Plato*
+-- Plato [-427]*

+> *"An army of sheep led by a lion is better than an army of lions led by a sheep."
+-- Alexander the great [-357]*

 > *"Raise your words, not your voice.
 It is rain that grows flowers not thunders."
--- Rumi*

-> *"An army of sheep led by a lion is better than an army of lions led by a sheep."
--- Alexander the great*

-> *"To lead people walk behind them." (...)
-"A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves."
--- Lao Tzu*
+-- Rumi [1207]*

 Leaders are team makers.
 There are no bad teams, only bad leaders.